osohq/oso/docs/using/libraries/ruby/index.rst

 Ruby Authorization Library
 ============================

-oso is packaged as a gem for use in Ruby applications.
+oso is packaged as a :doc:`gem</getting-started/download/ruby>` for use in Ruby applications.

 API documentation for the gem lives :doc:`here</ruby/index>`.